 How many times have you seen a gorgeous cheese & charcuterie board on Pinterest or Instagram and wished you knew how to make one?
-Well, this tutorial will guide you, step-by-step, with how to make one.
+Well, this tutorial will guide you, step-by-step, on how to make one.
+With detailed photos, a short video showing how to assemble a board, and printable graphic sheet, you can become a charcuterie board boss!

 - Fontina/Cheddar/Blue cheese